Seagate/cortx-s3server/docs/CORTX-S3 Server Quick Start Guide.md

 At some point during the execution of the `init.sh` script, it will prompt for the following passwords.
 Enter them as mentioned below:
    * SSH password: `<Enter root password of VM>`
-   * Enter new password for openldap rootDN:: `seagate`
+   * Enter new password for openldap rootDN: `seagate`
-   * Enter new password for openldap IAM admin:: `ldapadmin`
+   * Enter new password for openldap IAM admin: `ldapadmin`

 </p>
 </details>

-Whenever you clone your repository or make changes to the dependent packages, you'll need to initialize your package:
+Whenever you clone your repository or make changes to dependent packages, you'll have to initialize the packages:

 1. Run the command: